 Governments and the private sector are increasingly working together in the SPS area.
 Some of these Public-Private Partnerships (PPPs) focus on joint efforts – at the international, regional, national and/or sub-national level – to address specific SPS capacity constraints and/or take advantage of market opportunities.
 Other PPPs are centred on co-regulatory approaches to SPS management.
+Following the discussions at the STDF Working Group in March 2018, the work on PPPs will be updated.
+More information is available on this Concept Note.

 Side-event on Public-Private Partnerships in a Value Chain Context - 2013